alex-nikitin-ninja/blog-nikitin-ninja-posts/posts/2022/02/15/01/post.md

 ## Example

-Assuming we're familiar with docker
+Assuming we're familiar with docker.

 ### Start the MySQL server